Analyzing Pop Culture from

 About Cate Young

 Cate Young is a Los Angeles-based film critic, essayist and podcast producer from Trinidad and Tobago.
-She is the creator of BattyMamzelle; a now-defunct feminist pop culture blog focused on film, television, music and critical commentary on media representation.
-She is currently the co-creator of Thirty, Flirty + Film, a sometimes biweekly film review newsletter, with Zosha Millman.
+She is the co-creator of Thirty, Flirty + Film, a sometimes biweekly film review newsletter, with writer and editor, Zosha Millman.

 Her writing has dealt particularly with the intersection of race, gender and sexuality.
-Predominantly, her critical focus is on media representation through cultural storytelling in film and television — engaging with the entertainment industry as a function of its political power to shape and mould society.
-Many of her most popular essays introduce an intersectional political analysis to discussions of pop culture.
+Cate’s predominant critical focus is on media as anthropology through cultural storytelling in film and television — engaging with the entertainment industry as a function of its political power to shape and order society.
+She is also the creator of BattyMamzelle; a now-defunct feminist pop culture blog focused on film, television, music and critical commentary on media representation.

 RECENT WORK